tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/访问管理/使用 CDN 加速访问/CDN 加速概述_intl_en.md

 #### Public-read buckets

-If a bucket is set to public-read and COS is used as the origin server for CDN pulling, you don’t need to enable origin-pull authentication and CDN edge servers can obtain and cache objects stored in the COS bucket.
+If a bucket is set to public-read and COS is used as the origin for CDN pulling, you don’t need to enable origin-pull authentication and CDN edge nodes can obtain and cache objects stored in the COS bucket.

 You can still protect your objects in the bucket **to some extent** by enabling [Authentication Configuration](https://intl.cloud.tencent.com/document/product/228/35237) in the CDN console.
 Regardless of whether this feature is enabled, users who know the bucket access domain name can access all objects in the bucket.
 Whether users can access the public-read bucket in different CDN authentication configurations is described in the following table: